AksharaYaragani/SOC-25/README.md

-My project is on Competitive Programming.
+My project is on Competitive Programming.<br>
 In Week 1, we focused on the basics, working on problems related to arrays and binary search.
 1. 121.
 Best Time to Buy and Sell Stock 2.https://leetcode.com/problems/merge-sorted-array/ 3.https://leetcode.com/problems/majority-element/